AirdroperUA/AirOS-docs/content/development/extensions/index.md

 ## Context

-One of the primary aims of BlueOS is to be a platform that is readily extendable to the needs of each user.
-For maximum utility it should be easy to add support for custom hardware, add components to the user interface, and share developments with other BlueOS users, without compromising the base BlueOS experience.
+One of the primary aims of AirOS is to be a platform that is readily extendable to the needs of each user.
+For maximum utility it should be easy to add support for custom hardware, add components to the user interface, and share developments with other AirOS users, without compromising the base AirOS experience.

-Accordingly, BlueOS has been designed with a containerised architecture, so the core functionality is kept separate from Extensions, and each can be distributed and updated independently of the other.
-The built in Extension system allows developers and users to find and install add-on software packages to BlueOS, and manage updates, permissions, and resource limits of those Extensions through the [Extensions Manager](../../usage/advanced/#extensions-manager).
+Accordingly, AirOS has been designed with a containerised architecture, so the core functionality is kept separate from Extensions, and each can be distributed and updated independently of the other.
+The built in Extension system allows developers and users to find and install add-on software packages to AirOS, and manage updates, permissions, and resource limits of those Extensions through the [Extensions Manager](../../usage/advanced/#extensions-manager).

 ## Implementation

 {% warning() %}
-The BlueOS Extensions system is currently still in a `beta` stage of development, so some implementation changes are expected in the near future.
+The AirOS Extensions system is currently still in a `beta` stage of development, so some implementation changes are expected in the near future.
 {% end %}

-The BlueOS Extensions system consists of three major components:
+The AirOS Extensions system consists of three major components:

-1. **Extension Packages**, which are installable applications (Extensions) that run on the BlueOS computer, alongside [BlueOS-core](../core/) and [BlueOS-bootstrap](../bootstrap/)
+1. **Extension Packages**, which are installable applications (Extensions) that run on the AirOS computer, alongside [AirOS-core](../core/) and [AirOS-bootstrap](../bootstrap/)
-1. **BlueOS Bazaar**, an online web store that allows BlueOS users to find and install Extension Packages, and provides a standardised place for developers to offer Extensions through
+1. **AirOS Bazaar**, an online web store that allows AirOS users to find and install Extension Packages, and provides a standardised place for developers to offer Extensions through
-   - Anyone can [see which Extensions are available](https://docs.bluerobotics.com/BlueOS-Extensions-Repository/), so (for example):
+   - Anyone can [see which Extensions are available](https://docs.airdroper.org/AirOS-Extensions-Repository/), so (for example):
-      - Device manufacturers can show that their hardware is supported on BlueOS vehicles
+      - Device manufacturers can show that their hardware is supported on AirOS vehicles
       - Users looking for hardware functionalities can find relevant device manufacturers
-1. The [**Extensions Manager**](../../usage/advanced/#extensions-manager), a BlueOS-core service that's in charge of fetching Extension Packages from the Bazaar, as well as running active Extensions, and monitoring and limiting their resource usage and hardware access
+1. The [**Extensions Manager**](../../usage/advanced/#extensions-manager), a AirOS-core service that's in charge of fetching Extension Packages from the Bazaar, as well as running active Extensions, and monitoring and limiting their resource usage and hardware access

 {% note() %}
-In future there will also be [support for **file-based Plugins**](https://github.com/bluerobotics/BlueOS/issues/1939), which will extend the functionality of a running Docker Container (e.g. themes or 3D models for BlueOS-core, or extra components and/or documentation for a particular Extension).
+In future there will also be [support for **file-based Plugins**](https://github.com/airdroperua/AirOS/issues/1939), which will extend the functionality of a running Docker Container (e.g. themes or 3D models for AirOS-core, or extra components and/or documentation for a particular Extension).
 These will also be shareable and installable through the Bazaar.
 {% end %}

 ### Components: Anatomy of an Extension

 {{ easy_image(src="anatomy", width=600) }}

-At heart, a BlueOS Extension is some functionality (optionally with a web interface) packaged into a [Docker Image](../overview/#docker), and combined with some metadata that allows it to be found, shared, and managed.
-Extensions may interface with existing services provided by BlueOS (or other Extensions), and some Extensions may create persistent logs and/or make use of data or files provided by the user.
+At heart, a AirOS Extension is some functionality (optionally with a web interface) packaged into a [Docker Image](../overview/#docker), and combined with some metadata that allows it to be found, shared, and managed.
+Extensions may interface with existing services provided by AirOS (or other Extensions), and some Extensions may create persistent logs and/or make use of data or files provided by the user.

 Once installed, an Extension Package can be run as a [Docker Container](../overview/#docker), which normally occurs automatically when the vehicle turns on, but can also be manually disabled/enabled via the Extensions Manager.
 When running, Extensions can have [custom permissions assigned](#metadata-dockerfile), which can limit resource-usage and/or allow access to parts of the host computer's hardware.

 #### Where Does the Code Run?

-To integrate well within BlueOS, extensions typically include a [backend service](#backend-services) that runs on the onboard computer (in the vehicle), which provides some functionality, and is often accessed by a [frontend interface](#frontend-interfaces) that runs in the control station computer's browser.
+To integrate well within AirOS, extensions typically include a [backend service](#backend-services) that runs on the onboard computer (in the vehicle), which provides some functionality, and is often accessed by a [frontend interface](#frontend-interfaces) that runs in the control station computer's browser.

 {{ easy_image(src="frontend-backend", width=600, center=true) }}

 A common usage process would follow:
-1. Vehicle turns on, BlueOS-bootstrap initiates BlueOS-core, backend service starts
+1. Vehicle turns on, AirOS-bootstrap initiates AirOS-core, backend service starts
 2. A user requests the extension's frontend interface, from the browser in their control station computer
 3. Extension backend serves a web interface to the browser
 4. User interacts with the interface, via some kind of input